matn7/CS-Notes/src/main/java/persistence/README.md

     PRIMARY KEY (ID)
 ```

-- **primary key** : no duplicate or null values allowed in this column
+- **primary key** : no duplicate or null values allowed in this column.
-- **foreign key** : value of this column must match a value in the primary key of another table
+- **foreign key** : value of this column must match a value in the primary key of another table.

-- :star: Rules that Relational Database follows
+- :star: Rules that Relational Database follows:
     - **Entity Integrity** : Every table has a primary key.
     - **Referential Integrity** : A foreign key points at a value that is the primary key of another table.
     Null value are valid for FK.

 ## Object Model and Relational Model

-- Object Model - Object oriented language (e.g. Java)
+- Object Model - Object oriented language (e.g. Java).
-- Relational Model - RDBMS (e.g. MySQL)
+- Relational Model - RDBMS (e.g. MySQL).
-- **Object Model**: uses principles of
+- **Object Model** - uses principles of:
     - Abstraction
     - Polymorphism
     - Encapsulation